-Impact Report 2021 Contents Together, we are stronger As we emerge from sixteen months of restrictions on our way of life, let us reflect on our successes, our resilience as a united front, our determination to do whatever it takes to prevent the needless suffering of animals.
+Contents Message from the Chairman 01 Message from the CEO 02 Strategic approach 03 Highlights of the year 05 End hunting with dogs 13 Sanctuary update 19 Standing proud 21 End shooting of animals for sport 27 End fighting of animals for sport 37 Together, we are stronger 41 Win hearts and minds As we emerge from sixteen months of restrictions on our way of life, let us reflect on our successes, our resilience as a united front, our determination to do whatever it takes to prevent the needless suffering of animals.
 This special edition of our Impact Report is a celebration of everything we have achieved together since lockdown began in March 2020.
 We have been humbled by your commitment and it has fuelled our ambition to end hunting, shooting and animal fighting.
 There's a lot to celebrate, and we hope you are proud to be a part of the League Against Cruel Sports.